mihirsukhatme/mihirsukhatme.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Mihir, a 1st year PhD student in Computational and Systems Biology (CSB) at MIT!
-Previosuly I attended UCLA where I graduated with a B.S. in Computational and Systems Biology where I was supervised by [Dr. Paivi Pajukanta](https://pajukantalab.dgsom.ucla.edu/).
+Hi, I'm Mihir, a 1st year PhD student in the Computational and Systems Biology (CSB) program at MIT!
+Previously, I attended UCLA where I graduated with a B.S. in Computational and Systems Biology and was supervised by [Dr. Paivi Pajukanta](https://pajukantalab.dgsom.ucla.edu/).

 My Research
 ======